grillorafael/jquery-ajax-page-change/README.md

 Roadmap
 ======================

- * Identify page title so the plugin can change the current page title
+ - Identify page title so the plugin can change the current page title
- * Add a callback function option
+ - Add a callback function option
+ - Effects for a better transition